eejlny/KMEANS-SDSOC/README.md

 #define EARLY_TERMINATION  //exit when algorithm stops converging so that L is not really reached if convergence takes place.

-Then the run parameters are adjusted in the _tb testbench since the implementation parameters defined max values.
+The run parameters are adjusted in the main since the implementation parameters defined max values.

 With these implementation parameters memory utilization is about 50% in the zedboard.
 Doubling the number of data points will exceed the available memory.

-Performance is as follows (in CPU clock cycles):
+Performance (in CPU clock cycles):

 NET (No early termination)